Sled Low Push

 Follow these step-by-step instructions to perform Sled Low Push with proper form and technique.

-Stand behind the sled with your feet shoulder-width apart and slightly bend your knees.
+Stand behind the sled with your feet about shoulder-width apart, slightly staggered.

 Secondary Muscles